eristoddle/obsidian-ocr-note-import/README.md

 - Ensure capture group numbers match ({{1}} for first group, {{2}} for second, etc.)
 - Check for typos in placeholder syntax (must be exactly `{{1}}`, not `{1}` or `{{$1}}`)

+### Cloud OCR Authentication Failed

+**Problem**: "Invalid API key" or "Authentication failed" error

+**Solutions**:
+- **OpenAI**: Verify your API key starts with `sk-` and is copied correctly
+- **Google Cloud**: Verify your API key starts with `AIza` and is copied correctly
+- Check that you haven't accidentally included spaces or line breaks
+- Ensure your API key hasn't been revoked or expired
+- For OpenAI: Verify you have a payment method on file
+- For Google Cloud: Verify the Cloud Vision API is enabled for your project
+- Use the "Test Connection" button to diagnose the issue

+### Cloud OCR Rate Limit Exceeded

+**Problem**: "Rate limit exceeded" or "429 error"

+**Solutions**:
+- **OpenAI**: You've exceeded your rate limit (requests per minute)
+  - Wait a few minutes before trying again
+  - Consider upgrading your OpenAI plan for higher limits
+  - Process images in smaller batches
+- **Google Cloud**: You've exceeded your quota
+  - Check your quota limits in Google Cloud Console
+  - Wait until your quota resets (usually monthly)
+  - Request a quota increase if needed

+### Cloud OCR Network Errors

+**Problem**: "Network error" or "Connection failed"

+**Solutions**:
+- Check your internet connection
+- Verify you can access the provider's website (openai.com or cloud.google.com)
+- Check if your firewall or VPN is blocking API requests
+- Try disabling any proxy settings
+- If using a custom endpoint (OpenAI), verify the URL is correct
+- Enable fallback to local OCR for offline reliability

+### Cloud OCR Costs Higher Than Expected

+**Problem**: Unexpected API charges

+**Solutions**:
+- **Monitor usage**: Check your provider's usage dashboard regularly
+- **Set up alerts**: Configure billing alerts in your provider's console
+- **Enable preprocessing**: Reduce image sizes to lower costs
+- **Use fallback wisely**: Fallback to Tesseract can save costs for simple images
+- **Batch processing**: Process multiple images at once to avoid repeated small charges
+- **Consider Google Cloud**: Free tier of 1,000 images/month may be sufficient
+- **Set usage limits**: Configure spending limits in your provider's billing settings

+### Fallback Not Working

+**Problem**: Cloud OCR fails but doesn't fall back to Tesseract

+**Solutions**:
+- Verify "Enable Fallback to Local OCR" is enabled in settings
+- Check that Tesseract is properly initialized (try local OCR directly)
+- Look for error messages in the developer console (Ctrl+Shift+I)
+- Ensure the image format is supported by Tesseract
+- Try reloading the plugin

 ## Development

 ### Prerequisites